 - If you are departing within 72 hours, you must fill out these details when you book.

 - You must register the address where you will spend your first night in the US with SAS.
 This applies even to passengers in transit.
-This can be done when booking or clicking here.
+This can be done when booking or under "Manage bookings."
 This does not apply to US citizens or green card holders.